ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 ### Step 10

-Select the `Slider -> Interactions.LinearJointDrive` GameObject from the Unity Hierarchy and click the `+` symbol in the bottom right corner of the `Step Value Changed` event parameter on the `Linear Drive Facade` component.
+Select the `Slider -> Interactions.LinearJointDrive` GameObject from the Unity Hierarchy window and click the `+` symbol in the bottom right corner of the `Step Value Changed` event parameter on the `Linear Drive Facade` component.

 Drag and drop the `Sphere` GameObject into the event listener box that appears on the `Step Value Changed` event parameter on the `Linear Drive Facade` component that displays `None (Object)`.